William Tayloe (the nephew): Career

 In 1683 this man built "The Old House" on "Tayloe's Quarter" in the part of Old Rappahannock County that became Richmond County in his lifetime.
 A decade later, on November 23, 1693, this man, now with the military rank of "Colonel", sold and deeded the land he had inherited from his late uncle (1,200 acres between King's Creek and Queen's Creek on the York River, now known as Cheatham Annex) to Lewis Burwell II.
-Tayloe used the proceeds to by additional acreage from William Fauntroy land on the north side of the Rappahannock River.
-The new plantation initially was called "Tayloe's Quarter," but later given the name of "Mount Airy."
+Tayloe used the proceeds to by additional acreage from William Fauntroy land on the north side of the Rappahannock River."

-In 1692 Richmond County was created from Old Rappahannock County, and Tayloe became one of the first burgesses to represent the county in the House of Burgesses (a part time position) as well as one of the first local justices of the peace (who collectively administered counties in that era).
+In 1692 Richmond County was created from Old Rappahannock County, and Tayloe became one of the first burgesses to represent the county in that house (a part time position) as well as one of the first local justices of the peace (who collectively administered counties in that era).
 While other men were elected as burgesses until 1700, in that year, Richmond County voters elected Tayloe and George Taylor to replace William Colston and Thomas Lloyd, but they too failed to win re-election, with William Robinson and David Gwyn replacing them in the 1703-1705 session, although Tayloe was again elected in 1705 and in 1710 (but he died before beginning that final legislative term).

 Meanwhile, in 1704, Tayloe became "Colonel and Commander in Chief" of the militia of the Richmond County militia, and subdued an attempted uprising of the Indians.
 On May 19, 1703, Colonel William Tayloe, Colonel George Taylor, Mr. Samuel Peachey, Captain John Deane, and Captain John Tarpley were justices of Richmond County.

 On March 6, 1704/5, William Tayloe, Colonel and Commander-in-chief of Richmond County, on behalf of himself and the Militia within the county, "showeth several charges for services in August and September.
 Payments to Captain Thomas Beale, Captain John Crooke, Captain William Barber and Captain Henry Prereton their four companies on duty 33 days.
 Captain John Tarpley and Charles Barber sent out two squadrons of 12 men each under quartermasters.
 Also claim of William Underwood, Captain of a company of foot Oct 1704; Captain Alexander Donophan, Captain of troop of horse in the upper parts of Richmond County and Captain Nicholas Smith's claim for the troops under his command.

 In 1705 Col. William Tayloe, Lieutenant Colonel Samuel Peachey, Maj.
 William Robinson, Mr. Joshua Davis, Capt.
 Nicholas Smith, Mr. Edward Barrow and Mr. Francis Slaughter were justices, Richmond County.

 In 1706 Col. William Tayloe and Major William Robinson voted their burgesses expenses, each 9,980 pounds tobacco in Richmond County.

 On February 7, 1710, at the time of his death, the court ordered the appraisement of his personal estate (valued at 702.8.8 pounds sterling).
 His son Colonel John Tayloe I, became administrator of the estate, as well as the principal heir.